learn-co-curriculum/dsc-ridge-and-lasso-regression-lab/README.md

 ## Introduction

-In this lab, you'll practice your knowledge on Ridge and Lasso regression!
+In this lab, you'll practice your knowledge of Ridge and Lasso regression!

 ## Objectives